ServiceCanada/search-ui/README.md

 ##### In your fork

-This is usually to test your changes usually before opening a Pull request, or to conduct usability testing and accessibility assessments.
+This is usually to test your changes before opening a pull request, or to conduct usability testing and accessibility assessments.

 1. Do not use the `token.yml` approach documented for testing locally, since it may generate potential a [security risk](SECURITY.md) in the context of GitHub pages.
 Instead, get a token described in the [Getting a token](#getting-a-token) section below and replace instances of `{{ site.data.token.API_KEY }}` with the token, on HTML pages would like to test.
 2. Push your code to a branch of your choice in your origin remote (fork).
 It is recommendeded that you use a dedicated branch for testing, one that you would never open a Pull request from.